Aneeshhegde/cprograms/README.md

 #   C programimg Lab
- This is my programing where I practice c
+ This is my workspace where I practice c
 ## Functions
 ## Pointers